Quick Answer

 Step 3: Inventory Management and Stock Control

-Step 4: Transport Planning and Distribution
+Step 4: Transport Planning and Delivery

 Common Mistakes to Avoid When Moving Goods